pthub/slate/source/index.md

 ```

-This endpoint returns the  list if payers associated with the agreements
+This endpoint returns the  list of payers associated with the agreements

 ### HTTP Request